 Find a list of United Egg Producers guidelines here.
 (Note: I’m not impressed.)

 Whatever the chickens are eating is grown without pesticides or synthetic fertilizers.
 They receive no antibiotics or hormones.
 UPDATE: organic store eggs may not be worth the price premium, as the conditions of the chickens still may not be ideal.
 A foot square doesn’t really allow room for exercise.
 There are ALSO considerations about what happens to the eggs after they’re laid.
-See here for details.
+See here (link removed)for details.

 Typically, these are most nutritious eggs (more info on that ahead).
 Eggs branded with this label means that the chickens live outside and can eat green grass, bugs, grubs, and whatever they would naturally like to eat, along with, usually, a serving of chicken feed from the farmer.
 See an incredible picture of pastured vs. store eggs here.